Can it be walked on?

 .
 This is most easily done in spring when the grasses have become taller than the lawn and are easily spotted.

-Remember: It is the absence of grass that allows the grass-free lawn to establish.
+Remember: It is the lack of dominance by grass that allows the tapestry lawn to establish.
 After establishing it can contain finer grass species without too much of a problem, although the 'pure' T-lawn would ideally be 'grass-free'.
 Do always try to keep grasses at a minimal level and from taking over.

 Can you use gramicides (specific grass killing chemicals)?